October Red: Dodgers’ Turner again delivers with bat, glove

 That came after he hit .307 in the regular season, which he ended by reaching base safely in 31 consecutive games with a plate appearances— his career long, and the second-longest in the majors this year behind the 33 in a row by Atlanta’s Freddie Freeman.

+“It’s just preparation and repetition, and not afraid to make adjustments from pitch to pitch and AB to AB,” Turner said.
+“Just knowing what’s right and what doesn’t feel right.”

-Turner is at the end of a $64 million, four-year contract he got in free agency to re-sign for the Dodgers before the current run of World Series.
+Turner is at the end of a $64 million, four-year contract he got in free agency to re-sign for the Dodgers before the current run of World Series appearances.
 He has been part of seven of their eight consecutive NL West titles.

+“For me, I’m just happy to be in the clubhouse with him,” said first-year Dodgers right fielder Mookie Betts, who is signed for 12 more years.
+“Actually get to spend some time with him, I was always in the other league watching from afar.
+Just seeing what he does each and every day, it’s fun to be a part of.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports